diekus/get-installed-related-apps/EXPLAINER.md

 times to filter out the delay 'noise', the caller gains no timing side-channel information about the installation status of the app.

+User Agents may also limit the number of related apps checked to limit the amount of fingerprinting information exposed to websites.

-The User Agent should return no installed applications when running in a privacy preserving mode, for example Incognito in Chrome or Private Browsing in Firefox.
+The User Agent must not return installed applications when running in a privacy preserving mode, for example Incognito in Chrome or Private Browsing in Firefox.

 # Abuse Considerations